 The Cordova Public Library has been facing some interesting challenges because of being the most popular place to be after school in our community!
 To meet the challenge, the Library staff and Library Board have set into motion some additional guidelines, scheduling and programming.

-We’d like to ask that children under the age of six be accompanied by an adult or an older, responsible sibling when attending the library.
+We’d like to ask that children under the age of eight be accompanied by an adult or an older, responsible sibling when attending the library.
 Children under 13 not accompanied by an adult will be asked to leave the library at 6:00 pm Tuesday through Friday and at 5:00 pm on Saturdays.

 The Library Board has revisited and revised the Cordova Public Library Policies to limit access to the internet to ages 13 and above.